-Course Number 311300 This course provides a comprehensive, planned program to Credit Type Physical Education positively influence the knowledge, skills, attitude and behaviors of individuals relating to health, with a goal of leading students to Grade Level 9 10 11 12 a healthy lifestyle.
-Topics covered include decision making, goal Credit 1⁄2 credit setting, communication, stress management, conflict resolution, Course Length Semester Course suicide awareness and prevention, consumer and community Fee None health, communicable and chronic disease, environmental health, Course Level General alcohol, tobacco and other drugs, nutrition, injury prevention, and safety.
+This course provides a comprehensive, planned program to positively influence the knowledge, skills, attitude and behaviors of individuals relating to health, with a goal of leading students to a healthy lifestyle.
+Topics covered include decision making, goal setting, communication, stress management, conflict resolution, suicide awareness and prevention, consumer and community health, communicable and chronic disease, environmental health, alcohol, tobacco and other drugs, nutrition, injury prevention, and safety.
 This course is a graduation requirement.
-Meets Hathaway No and safety.
-This course is a graduation requirement.
-Success Curriculum Prerequisite None